kavros/SynchExcel/ReadMe.md

 # Overview
-This application updates an Excel document fields based on the SQL table.
-The application developed to automate a weekly data entry process.
+This tool developed to automate a weekly data entry process in a supermarket which used to happen manually.
+The tool uses the data coming from the warehouse database in order to update a custom Excel document.

 ## Build
  * Compile, build, clean and generate the jar for the project using the Maven Projects menu of Intellij.

 ## Run
-* Before run application.
-    * The first time you run the application asks for database credentials.
-You can find them in Kefalaio ERP using the instructions the section bellow.
+* Before run the application you need the database credentials.
+Open Kefalaio ERP and use the instructions the section bellow:
     * **Database name:**  Enotites -> Organwsi -> Etairies -> Metaboli etairias -> Epilogi etairias -> see Prefix
     * **Username and hostname:** Enotites -> Organwsi -> Systima -> Sql server setup

 ## Useful Links